 Shediac, New Brunswick, Canada is the "Lobster Capital of the World" and home to the world's largest lobster.
 Located in Westmorland County the community is situated on the shores of Northumberland Strait's Shediac Bay.

 Activities most enjoyed in the community of Shediac and throughout the surrounding areas include kayaking, beachcombing, boating, sailing, fishing, camping, swimming, sightseeing, cycling and biking.

-A few of the more popular activity and sightseeing destinations in the region include Pascal Park, Pointe-du-Chêne wharf, Rotary Park, John-Lyons Park, Webster Park, and the Parlee Beach Provincial Park.
+A few of the more popular activity and sightseeing destinations in the region includes the World's Largest Lobster, Pascal Park, Pointe-du-Chêne wharf, John-Lyons Park, Webster Park, and the Parlee Beach Provincial Park.